Snow cuts off hundreds of villages in eastern Europe

 The cold snap has killed hundreds of people across Europe and temperatures in some countries plummeted to nearly minus 40C (minus 40F).
 Officials on Tuesday warned of flooding when temperatures rise and snow melts.

 Around 146 towns and villages in Romania were isolated with no road or train connections because of blizzards.
-Up to 174 villages had no electricity, said Alin Maghiar, spokeman for Romania's emergency department.
+Up to 174 villages had no electricity, said Alin Maghiar, spokesman for Romania's emergency department.

 Electricity was also cut off to 300 towns and villages in Bulgaria, roads were closed and several border checkpoints with Romania and Turkey were shut, the Interior Ministry said.